shpml/fundamentals/06_chapter/07_exercise.md

 3) List the contents of the `World` directory.

 4) In one of the six continents within the `World` directory is a hidden file, `.carmen_sandiego.png`.
-Using only the command line, find out Where in the World is Carmen Sandiego.
+Using only the command line, find out where in the `World` is Carmen Sandiego.

 *Don't delete the 'World' directory yet!
 We'll be working with it in another exercise this unit.*